How I Create Consistent Hero Images, And Why I Haven't Switched to NanoBanana

 Of course, I tried newer models and Gemini too.
 They had strengths, but each had deal-breaker issues for my specific needs.
 They are things that might not matter to you, but were crucial for my brand setting.
 I’ll explain those trade-offs in detail later.

-commented asking for the image prompt.
+One validation moment stands out: I published an article about voice transcription with a hero image of me talking magic to a tree that grows as I talk. commented asking for the image prompt.
 I was surprised anyone would be curious about it.
 I shared the prompt and he came back with his version, nearly identical to mine.
-That’s when I knew this wasn’t my quirky workflow anymore, it became transferable.2.
-The Step-by-Step ChatGPT Workflow
+That’s when I knew this wasn’t my quirky workflow anymore, it became transferable.

 Here’s how it actually works day-to-day.